LHS-Beane/universityphysics/docs/week1/index.md

 	​

-But in this course, you learn why these definitions exist.
+In this course, you learn why these definitions matter.

 2.1 Position Function

-Position
+Position:

 𝑥
 (
 𝑡
 )
-x(t) tells you where an object is at any time.
+x(t)

-Example function:
+Example:

 𝑥
 (
 𝑡